 Of course, no matter where you plan to teach, it’s important to keep TEFL hiring seasons in mind, as they vary by location.

 How can I get a TEFL job with no experience?

 In order to be competitive in today’s job market — even if you’re searching for TEFL jobs for beginners — it’s best to get some experience under your belt.
-Luckily, it’s easy to get TEFL/TESOL experience!
+Luckily, there are many ways to do this.

 If you’re wondering how to get a TEFL job, then you’ve got to be patient because there are many opportunities out there that you’ll have to comb through to find the company or school that is the right fit for you.